ZarehD/AspNetStatic/Readme.md

 ## Scenarios

-> #### In all scenarios, ensure that routes for static content are unincumbered by authentication or authorization requirements.
+> :bulb: In all scenarios, ensure that routes for static content are unincumbered by authentication or authorization requirements.

 ### Static Site Generation (Standalone SSG)